 Once you are ready to start your own blog, head on over to this post.

 It covers the technical side of setting up your blog, including how to set up your domain name, web hosting, and blog design.
-Starting a blog is not expensive and in fact only costs $3.95 a month!
+Starting a blog is not expensive at all, and in fact it only costs $2.95 a month!